philip-lackmann/gencg_h2501/readme.md

 To explore p5 for the first time I simply drew lines across the window at random angles.
 I then drew other shapes to erase those lines at random positions.
 By playing around with parameters and by chance I was left with lines somewhat resembling mountains.
+So not only did I generate art, but my concept of what I wanted to make generated itself, step by step.

 I expanded on that and now I am left with choosing random positions on the screen, drawing two lines downwards at an angle to create the mountain ridge.